 Signs And Symptoms Of Cavities

 Dental cavities are a common problem that can affect people of all ages.
 When you consume something that contains starch or sugar, bacteria present in your mouth use it to produce acids.
 These acids then start to erode enamel, the hard covering of your teeth.
-Minerals like calcium and phosphate that are present in your saliva as well as fluoride from toothpaste or water can replace minerals lost during an acid attack and help in the repair of enamel.
+Minerals like calcium and phosphate in your saliva as well as fluoride from toothpaste or water can replace minerals lost during an acid attack and help in the repair of enamel.
 However, frequent exposure to acids can affect the enamel of your teeth to such an extent that more minerals are lost than replaced.
 Eventually, a cavity or hole begins to develop.1

 The areas between your teeth and the surfaces that you use to bite are more likely to decay since food particles and plaque – a film of decay-causing bacteria, acid, and food particles – can get stuck here.2 Teeth can also decay around the edges of fillings as bacteria build up in crevices where the filling has weakened and fractured.
 This is especially so in older adults who did not have the benefit of fluoride while they were growing up.3

-Symptoms Of Cavities
+5 Signs And Symptoms Of Cavities